lanl-aea/waves/waves/modsim_template/docs/resources_guidebook.rst

 such as the ``build/`` directory, Abaqus and `Cubit`_ :cite:`cubit` journal files, and others.

 This template utilizes `setuptools_scm`_ :cite:`setuptools_scm` to assist with version numbering using Git metadata.
-A WIP tutorial on its usage can be found as part of the :ref:`tutorial_setuptools_scm`.
+A WIP tutorial on its usage can be found as part of the `setuptools_scm WAVES Tutorial`_.

 ******
 PyTest